-Working in the corporate world, women put up with the commute, the dress code, the hierarchy, the intense work, and sometimes the long hours.
+Working in the corporate world, men and women put up with the commute, the dress code, the hierarchy, intense work, and oftentimes long hours.
 But what about eating in the lunchroom?
 How often are lunchtime conversations either boring or bordering on invasive?

 It never fails.
-You thought the coast was clear when you entered the lunchroom to gather your food out of the communal fridge and sit down, hoping for half an hour of peace and quiet.
-But then the girls would descend, and the next thing you know, they would be chattering on like they were at a slumber party.
+You thought the coast was clear when you entered to gather your bagged lunch out of the communal fridge and sit down, hoping for half an hour of peace and quiet.
+But then the guys and gals would descend, and the next thing you know, they would be chattering on like they were at a party.

-Conversations would cover so and so’s boyfriend or husband, problems with the kids, movies, what the dragon lady boss dished out in the weekly staff meeting, and what Sue, the receptionist, wore the other day that had everyone in a snit.
+Conversations would cover so and so’s boyfriend, or husband or wife, problems with the kids, movies, what the dragon lady boss dished out in the weekly staff meeting, and what Ben, the receptionist, wore the other day that had everyone in a snit.

-Now, there’s nothing wrong with people talking in the lunchroom, but it’s always wise to be aware of seemingly “innocent” conversations where you might let on more than you should about your work or personal life.
+Now, of course there’s nothing wrong with people talking in the lunchroom, but it’s always wise to beware of seemingly “innocent” conversations where you might let on more than you should about your work or personal lives.
 This is prime breeding ground for gossip run amuck, which could be potentially damaging to your career!

 Here are four tips for keeping your lips zipped in the lunchroom: